nirgeier/KubernetesLabs/Labs/04-Rollout/README.md

 ---

-# Rollout (RollingUpdate)
+# Rollout (Rolling Update)

-- In this step we will deploy the same application with several different versions and we will "switch" between them
+- In this step we will deploy the same application with several different versions and we will "switch" between them.
-- For learning purposes we will play a little bit with the cli
+- For learning purposes we will play a little with the `CLI`.

 ---
 ### Pre-Requirements